yrz/scapy-radio/scapy/doc/scapy/installation.rst

 Then you can always update to the latest version::

-$ hg pull
+   $ git pull
-$ hg update
    $ sudo python setup.py install

-For more information about Mercurial, have a look at the `Mercurial book <http://hgbook.red-bean.com/>`_.

 Installing Scapy v1.2
 =====================